Popular Force Party

 The Popular Force Party or People's Force Party (Partido Fuerza Popular) was a Mexican political party created in 1945 as the electoral arm of the National Synarchist Union.
 It participated in the 1946 presidential election, in which it supported the independent Jesús A. Castro.

 The party was banned when on December 19, 1948, members of the party decided to put a black hood on the monument of former president Benito Juárez in Mexico City.
-It continued to enter electoral politics until the 1970s.
+It continued to enter electoral politics until the 1970s. during the early 1970s, the organizations rearmaments formed and merged into the far-right Mexican Democratic Party.